vanelizondo/IS51Test1/README.md

 1. Name input field not specified.
 2. Name not containing a “, ”.
-3. Input values within table null values.
-4. Subtotal, tax amount and invoice total calculation

 Show the corresponding error message using the “app-flex-modal”.
 Alert message could be use for reduce points.

 ### Add Additional Items

-The three buttons -> “Add Hot Dog, Add Hamberger and Add Pizza", when click adds the corresponding item to the orders list with all fields (pid, description, price and quantity) matching to the corresponding item.
+The three buttons -> “Add Android, Add IPhone and Add Windows Phone", when click adds the corresponding item to the orders list with all fields (pid, description, price and quantity) matching to the corresponding item.
 Quantity however will be 1.